tchiarani/tchiarani/README.md

 ### Hello World ! 👋

-I'm Thomas, a passionate **front-end web developer.**
+I'm Thomas, a passionate **front-end web developer**.

-- 🔭 I’m currently working on a university project
+- 🔭 I’m currently working on ReactJS
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Web design
 - ⚡ Fun fact: I love to customize what can be customized

 ### Languages and Tools :